 HISTORY

-“The first human settlements in Barcelona date back to Neolithic times.
-The city itself was founded by the Romans who set up a colony called Barcino at the end of the 1st century BC.
+“The Romans who set up a colony called Barcino at the end of the 1st century BC.
 The colony had some thousand inhabitants and was bounded by a defensive wall, the remains of which can still be seen in the old town.” www.barcelonaturisme.com

-“The story goes that Guifré (Wilfred the Hairy, fighting for Louis the Pious in his siege of Barcelona, was badly wounded by the Saracens.
+“The story goes that Guifré (Wilfred the Hairy), fighting for Louis the Pious (son of Charlemagne) in his siege of Barcelona, was badly wounded by the Saracens.
 As he lay in his tent after the victory, the king came to visit him and noticed Guifré’s shield, covered in gold leaf but without a blazon.
 What device could the king give his warrior?
 Louis dipped his fingers in Guifré’s blood and dragged them down the shield.”
 Hughes, Robert.
 Barcelona .
-Knopf Doubleday Publishing Group.
-Kindle Edition.
+Knopf Doubleday Publishing Group

 The legend of the origin of the Catalan flag and Barcelona FC jersey were born.
 Barcelona FC is the futbol team of Barcelona and is integrally tied to Catalan identity.
 During the reign of Franco, while the language was banned, the stadium of Barcelona, Camp Nou, was one of the only places Catalan could be heard.
 The supporters sang chants in Catalan.

 There are two main eras of prosperity in Barcelona.
-Barcelona plays a crucial role in Mediterranean trade in the Gothic era and Barcelona sees an industrial and cultural rebirth with the advent of .Modernisme.
+Barcelona plays a crucial role in Mediterranean trade in the Gothic era and Barcelona sees an industrial and cultural rebirth with the advent of Modernisme in the late 19th century.

 BASILICA DE LA SAGRADA FAMILIA